-The Company holds nine mineral claims in the Gualcamayo area of San Juan.
-These 100% owned claims cover approximately 18,000 ha and form the Pescado Gold Project.
+The Company holds 11 mineral claims in the Gualcamayo area of San Juan.
+These 100% owned claims cover approximately 22,000 ha and form the Pescado Gold Project.

 In 2008, the Company negotiated with Barrick Gold Exploration through its subsidiary Barrick Exploraciones Argentina S.A. ("BEASA") to provide a right of way to access water from Golden Arrow's Rio de las Taguas property.
 In exchange for providing access to water for BEASA's Pascua Lama gold project, Golden Arrow acquired from BEASA 100% of the 1,592 ha Aspero 1 claim.
-This claim is strategically important for Golden Arrow because it is contiguous to the Company's 100% owned Pescado Gold Project, which now totals 19,194 ha.
+This claim is strategically important for Golden Arrow because it is contiguous to the Company's 100% owned Pescado Gold Project.